johman10/HN-Sidebar/README.md

 To install this extension you need to take a few steps.
 These steps are:

  - Clone this project
+ - Rename the folder to something that ends with `.safariextension`
  - Open Safari
  - Go to preferences (CMD + ,)
  - Click on the tap advanced